-There were stall owners around the stalls, and they were preparing for the opening.
-A woman wearing a hijab was cracking coconuts with a large machete.
-On the other hand, a man was idly looking at his phone.
+There were stall owners around the stalls, preparing as they pleased.
+A woman in a hijab was cracking coconuts with a large machete.
+Beyond her, a man was leisurely looking at his phone.
 If the food stalls were all preparing to serve different items, the way they were preparing to open their stalls was also different.

 |Sep 2020 IN THE CITY INDONESIA|